 As part of discussing the scope of your project, you need to consider the geographic scale of your effort.
 There are various scales you can consider, bearing in mind that it is often best to take a multi-scale approach.
 This means seeing your local effort in terms of a wider regional, or multi-state connective scale.
-So, even though you may be simply considering your local community park and a river greenway, be aware that it fits into a larger network of green spaces, by taking a wider approach to your green infrastructure plan, you may be able to achieve far more than otherwise.

-When considering how best to develop a particular site, a developer should consider how it links to neighboring sites and into the larger landscape.
-Similarly, when planning at a regional, county or city scale, a planner should consider how areas of regional or county-wide importance can link and influence individual sites.
+So, even though you may be simply considering your local sites and into the larger landscape.
+Similarly, when planning at a regional, county or city scale, a planner should consider how areas of regional or county-wide importance can link to and influence individual sites.
 No matter which scale you start from - large to small or small to large - you need to think about impacts and influences at multiple scales.